d-plaindoux/talks_n_blog/blog/eta-conversion-in-swift.md

 manipulation.
 This set contains in particular transformation rules dedicated to the reduction process based on &alpha;-conversion, &beta;-reduction and &eta;-conversion.

-The &alpha;-conversion allow bound variable names to be changed.
-The &beta;-reduction explains the application in terms of substitution.
-Finally the &eta;-conversion stated &lambda;x.(f x) &Leftrightarrow; f whenever x does not appear free in f.
+The &alpha;-conversion allows bound variable names to be changed, the &beta;-reduction explains the application in terms of substitution and finally the &eta;-conversion stated &lambda;x.(f x) &Leftrightarrow; f whenever x does not appear free in f.

 ## Defining Functions